Prince George's Community College: Campuses and training facilities

 The main campus is located in Largo, Maryland, which opened in 1967.
 PGCC operates extension centers at University Town Center in Hyattsville, and Andrews Air Force Base as well as Skilled Trades Center in Camp Springs.
 The college shares an extension center with Howard Community College in Laurel called the Laurel College Center.

 Within the last six years, the college has seen the completion of two new modern facilities: the Center for Advanced Technology and the Center for Health Studies.
 There are several more developments underway including a brand new Culinary Arts Center, renovation and expansion of Lanham Hall, the Queen Anne Arts Education Center, a renovation of the Rennie Forum auditorium, and a health and wellness center.

 Student life

 PGCC serves approximately 40,000 students.
-The student body is 76% African American, 64% female, and has international students from 100 nations around the world.
-The average age of Prince George's students is 47.

 The college also offers many student services and resources like the study rooms, print services, and computer labs with tutoring.
 It also includes many places where students can hang out: the student lounge and indoor and outdoor gathering spaces.